 Key West Pride – The annual pride celebration of this tropical paradise held annually in June.
 Get lost in the magic of the island – and all it’s queer parties- while paying tribute to Key West’s One Human Family philosophy.

 Tropical Heat Key West – What better way could there be to celebrate August, the hottest month in the Keys, than a 4-day event filled with all-male theme parties, pool parties, and adult-oriented entertainment promises.
 Tropical Heat promises to be hot, steamy and oh-so-scandalous, and it never disappoints.

 Womenfest Key West– Held annually in September this is one of the world’s biggest gatherings of lesbians who come together in a celebration of themselves.
 And ladies, you deserve it!
 An epic clothing optional pool party, reek trips, roller derby, white party and stoplight party are just some of the event’s highlights.
 Though if you simply want to enjoy the atmosphere with a good margarita on a poolside chaise lounger, we wouldn’t blame you!

-Fantasy Fest 2018 – The biggest gay event in Key West taking place annually in October – we are not kidding when we say Fantasy Fest street festival rivals New Orleans Mardi Gras and Carnival in Rio De Janeiro in terms of debauchery and pleasure.
+Fantasy Fest – The biggest gay event in Key West taking place annually in October – we are not kidding when we say Fantasy Fest street festival rivals New Orleans Mardi Gras and Mardi Gras in Sydney in terms of debauchery and pleasure.
 A ten-day extravaganza that includes a parade, balls, costume competitions + parties, AIDS fundraisers, drag queen contests, body painting, pet parades and plenty of alcohol.
 The Headdress Ball is the ultimate gay event of the annual Fantasyfest and is absolutely not to be missed.
 Let your freak flag fly here – and book well, well in advance.